1. Naveen Kumar, the Gunrunner

 The SIT had got its first real lead.

 After that, the SIT closely monitored every call made to his phone, but they led nowhere.
-The investigators soon deduced that Naveen Kumar was using another mobile phone.
-The question now was how to find it.
+The investigators soon deduced that Naveen Kumar was using another mobile phone and tracing it down became the next challenge.

 The solution came from the database of calls they had stored.
 The cops mapped the changing locations of Naveen Kumar’s phone, and compared it with the locations of other phones travelling on the same route.